SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-dotnet.md

 ```

 ## Set up the connection to the sensenet service
-Create a server object and provide your sensenet service url.
+A sensenet repository service is represented by a **server object**.
+The simplest way to achieve this (without [authentication](/tutorials/authentication/how-to-authenticate-dotnet)) is to construct it manually, providing the URL of the service.
+If you need authentication, it is a lot more convenient if you use our service registration API (see later in this article).

-<note severity="info">If you do not have a repository yet, please head over to [www.sensenet.com](https://www.sensenet.com) to get one.</note>
+<note severity="info">If you do not have a repository yet, please head over to <a href="https://www.sensenet.com">www.sensenet.com</a> to get one.</note>
 <div>&nbsp;</div>

 ```csharp